Merkoba/Hue/README.md

 "global_settings_default_background_url"
 >This is the default image url if using a custom background.

+"global_settings_default_background_tile_dimensions"
+>This is the default background tile dimensions if using a custom background.

+"global_settings_default_message_log"
+>Whether users request the message log on load by default.

+"global_settings_default_chat_crop_limit"
+>How many chat messages to hold in the chat area by default.

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.